Christine Anastos

 Additional Skills

-To date, I have navigated my mother's complex array of life-threatening medical issues with various healthcare providers in the fields of oncology, hematology, radiology, cardiology, dermatology, endocrinology, gastroenterology, nephrology (hemodialysis), neurology, otolaryngology, podiatry, pulmonary, vascular, pain management, and physical and occupational therapy.
-I have navigated my own diagnoses with breast cancer and Ulcerative Colitis and Crohn's Disease.
+I navigated my late mother's complex array of life-threatening medical issues with various healthcare providers in fields such as oncology, hematology, radiology, cardiology, dermatology, endocrinology, gastroenterology, nephrology (hemodialysis), neurology, otolaryngology, podiatry, pulmonary, vascular, pain management, and physical and occupational therapy.
+I have also managed my father's complex medical issues, including cardiovascular problems (e.g., pacemaker/defibrillator, congestive heart failure, broken hips, aortic valve replacement) and complications from old age.
+Despite not having a cancer diagnosis, I am still seeing the same challenges I faced while caring for my mother.
+Additionally, I continue to manage my own diagnoses of breast cancer, Ulcerative Colitis, and Crohn's Disease.